 Fairness to the membership

 By spreading out the costs to the community members on an annual basis the Board ensures that the costs are adequately spread out to the community which would include current and future members.
 Each year as the roof deteriorates the amount placed in the reserve account should be equal to an estimated amount of the deterioration (monetized) so that at the end of the useful life of the component there is an adequate amount in the reserve account to pay for the replacement expense.
+When the time comes that attention is required to either properly maintain or totally replace the roofing – and when sufficient funds have been raised – businesses like Northern California Roofing Co., offering Roof Repairs in Sacramento, are on hand to help professionally return the roofing to its former state or better.

 Additionally due to significant inflationary factors and a much higher future cost by distributing the costs over time the Board is ensuring the community members pay their fair share of the costs which are inflation adjusted annually.
 Just as the cost of purchasing a house or vehicle will be much higher in the furture so to will the cost of construction projects.